ryantd42/NY-Legislative-Git/2023/A9890B-2023/bill.md

  FROM  BRINGING  A  REUSABLE  BEVERAGE  CONTAINER  INTO THE SPORTS VENUE;
  PROVIDED, HOWEVER:
-  (A) A SPORTS VENUE MAY REQUIRE THAT REUSABLE  BEVERAGE  CONTAINERS  BE EMPTY UPON ENTERING THE SPORTS VENUE.
+  (A) A SPORTS VENUE MAY REQUIRE THAT REUSABLE  BEVERAGE  CONTAINERS  BE EMPTY UPON ENTERING THE SPORTS VENUE; AND
   (B)  A  SPORTS VENUE MAY RESTRICT REUSABLE BEVERAGE CONTAINERS CAPABLE OF HOLDING MORE THAN TWENTY-FOUR FLUID OUNCES.
-  3. ANY SPORTS VENUE THAT VIOLATES THIS SECTION OR ANY RULE PROMULGATED PURSUANT THERETO SHALL BE LIABLE FOR A CIVIL PENALTY  RECOVERABLE  IN  A CIVIL ACTION.
+  3. ANY SPORTS VENUE THAT VIOLATES THIS SECTION OR ANY RULE PROMULGATED PURSUANT THERETO SHALL BE LIABLE FOR A CIVIL PENALTY NOT TO EXCEED  FIVE HUNDRED DOLLARS FOR THE FIRST VIOLATION, AND SEVEN HUNDRED FIFTY DOLLARS FOR ANY SUBSEQUENT VIOLATION.
   § 2.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD15219-01-4
+  LBD15219-02-4